 A. University of Hawaiʻi campuses are tobacco free.
 The use of any form of tobacco products are prohibited on University property.
 Tobacco products include, but are not limited to, cigarettes, cigars, pipes, smoking tobacco, chewing tobacco and electronic smoking devices.

-B. Residents and/or guests under twenty-one years of age may not possess or consume any tobacco products within on-campus housing property.
+B. Residents and/or guests under twenty-one years of age may not possess any tobacco products within on-campus housing property.
 Tobacco products include, but are not limited to, cigarettes, cigars, and electronic smoking devices.
 Tobacco products also include any product made or derived from tobacco that contains nicotine or other substances and is intended for human consumption or is likely to be consumed whether smoked, heated, chewed, absorbed, dissolved, inhaled or ingested.

 C. Tobacco products in any shape or form or electronic smoking devices may not be sold to or furnished to a person under twenty-one years of age.